Rhod4/MMP/Primary Challange/README.txt

 Primary Challenge Read me file.
 This read me contains information about how to view the site and the structure of the website.
+The login details are also shown on this document

 To view the website go to;
 https://users.aber.ac.uk/rhs24/MMP/LoginPage/index.php